-We believe that if we create a working prototype, it sometimes helps to collect further requirements from the stakeholders and to enable them to comprehend the system.
-Moreover, this prototyping exercise considerably decreases requirement and design errors, particularly for user interfaces.
+We believe that creating a working prototype helps to collect further requirements from the stakeholders and also enables them to comprehend the system.
+Moreover, this prototyping exercise considerably decreases requirements and design errors, particularly for user interfaces.

 - Good designs require in-depth application domain knowledge

 - Only what is hidden can be changed without risk (hence, it is important to expose interfaces and hide implementations)